nginxinc/nginx-basics-workshops/lab2/readme.md

 <br/>

 Let try some HTML files and images.
 You will create another new website, `cars.example.com`, that will have 3 new HTML files and some images of the cars, which will represent 3 high performance autos: the `Lexus RCF, Nissan GTR, and Acura NSX`.
-Each car will have it's own URL and location block, and matching .html files on disk.
+Each car will have it's own URL and location block, and matching .html and .jpg files on disk.

 The default directory for serving HTML content with NGINX is `/usr/share/nginx/html`, so you will use that as the root of your new website.

+1. First, using VI or a text editor, update your local DNS resolver hosts file, usually `etc/hosts` on MacOS/Linux, to add these FQDN Hostnames used for these lab exercises. `cars.example.com`

+    ```bash
+    vi /etc/hosts

+    # NGINX Basics hostnames for labs
+    127.0.0.1	localhost www.example.com www2.example.com cafe.example.com cars.example.com

+    ```

 1. Using VI, create a new file called `cars.example.com.conf`, and type in these commands.
 You don't need to type the comments.
 Don't just copy/paste these lines, type them by hand so you learn.